-- Big Bulky Bomb is Stuff Blowing Up, but that the explosive device be really big (regardless of the actual explosion).
+- Big, Bulky Bomb is Stuff Blowing Up when the explosive device is really big (regardless of the actual explosion).

 - Something Else Also Rises is a form of Does This Remind You of Anything?, where the "anything" is... male... "excitement".